MurtazaMajid/British-Airways-Analysis/README.md

 ### 3. Handling Class Imbalance with SMOTE

-The booking completion rate in this dataset sits at approximately 12%, meaning about 88% of records are incomplete bookings.
-If a model is trained on this raw split, it will naturally learn to predict "not completed" the vast majority of the time and still achieve high accuracy.
+The booking completion rate sits at roughly 12%, meaning about 88% of records are incomplete bookings.
+If a model is trained on this raw split, it will naturally learn to predict "not completed" most of the time and still report high accuracy.
 This would be a misleading result.

-To address this, **SMOTE (Synthetic Minority Oversampling Technique)** is applied.
-SMOTE generates synthetic examples of the minority class (completed bookings) by interpolating between existing minority class samples, rather than simply duplicating them.
-This produces a balanced training set where the model gets an equal opportunity to learn patterns from both classes.
+To fix this, **SMOTE (Synthetic Minority Oversampling Technique)** is applied.
+SMOTE generates new synthetic examples of the minority class by interpolating between existing minority class samples, rather than simply copying them.
+This produces a balanced training set where the model gets a fair chance to learn patterns from both outcomes.

 Each of the three models is trained and evaluated twice: once on the original imbalanced data and once on the SMOTE-resampled data, so the effect of balancing can be directly compared.